Once Upon A Farm

 Underwriting support provided in part by Julia & Andrew Klein and Jeanne & Mark Bintrim, in memory of Joe & Ellie Miller; and Betsy Payette

 From Field to Table:

 Pennsylvania German Food Preservation & Preparation

 Grade 5 & up (Fall only)

 Students learn how the Pennsylvania German settlers provisioned themselves for the winter.
 Offered in the fall season, the program uses hands-on activities to demonstrate basic methods of food preservation such as drying, pickling, candying, and cellaring.
 Within the context of food preservation, students learn about aspects of basic physical science, such as compounds, mixtures, acids, and bases.
 Hands-on activities are varied and may include grinding grain and “stomping kraut.”
 The concept of self-sufficiency is explained as students compare and contrast the technology of the early 1800s with that of today.
 Students gain awareness of their reliance on modern agricultural industry and practices to provide for nutritional needs, and learn of its economic importance in the region.

 Underwriting support provided in part by Debi & Greg Duffey in memory of C. Alvin Henicle; and F&M Trust Company

 Grade 6 & up (Fall only)

-In the second segment, students take a walking tour of the Royer farm (Renfrew property) with an Institute instructor.
-The guide helps students pull together pieces of their past Renfrew experience into a deeper understanding of the Royer/Renfrew farmstead—past, present, and future.
+In addition, students take a walking tour of the Royer farm (Renfrew property) which includes a visit to the summer kitchen, Fahnestock barn, and the lime kiln.
+An Institute instructor helps students pull together pieces of their past Renfrew experiences to create a deeper understanding of the Royer/Renfrew farmstead—past, present, and future.

-For more detailed information and a complete description of school programs and fees, contact Renfrew Institute by phone at (717) 762-0373 or by email at firstname.lastname@example.org.
+For more detailed information and a complete description of school programs and fees, contact The Institute at Renfrew by phone at (717) 762-0373 or by email at firstname.lastname@example.org.